-If paying cash for an emulator isn’t something you’re interested in, don’t worry : you aren’t quite out of choices just yet.
 Nostalgia.NES comes in both free and paid versions, and offers an excellent experience no matter which version you pick.
-With over a million downloads on Google Play, it’s one of the more popular choices when it comes to selecting a free emulator, and with a solid 4.2 rating with that many downloads, it’s easy to see why the app has such a large user base.
-Nostalgia.NES’s free version is ad-supported, as one would expect, but also includes a premium version for just $1.49 that removes ads and currently has a 4.7 rating on Google Play.
-Whichever version you choose, you’re in for a great experience playing your favorite NES ROM dumps.
+With over a million downloads on Google Play, it’s one of the most popular choices when it comes to selecting a free emulator, and with a solid 4.2 rating with that many downloads, it’s easy to see why the app has such a large user base.
+Nostalgia.NES’s free version is ad-supported, as one would expect, but also includes a premium version for just $1.49 that removes ads from play.
+Whichever version you choose, you’re in for a great experience playing your favorite NES games.
 Let’s take a closer look at this excellent emulator.

 When running Super Mario Bros. in auto mode, the game was noticeably sped up when playing; both the audio and the video felt faster and out of player control.
 It seems that, on certain devices, the NTSC version speeds up games that, while playable, aren’t emulated in their traditional state.
 Switching to PAL did fix this issue (albeit with a couple very small graphical twitches from time to time), so we continued on testing.
 We should also say that our dumped copy of The Legend of Zelda saw no issues running in NTSC or auto mode.